 The Board has the overall responsibility for evaluating and determining the nature and extent of the risks it is willing to take in achieving the Company's strategic objectives, and establishing and maintaining appropriate and effective risk management and internal control systems.
-The Audit Committee assists the Board in leading the management and overseeing their design, implementation and monitoring of the risk management and internal control systems of the risk management and internal control systems as well as the internal audit function of the Company on an annual basis through the Audit Committee.
+The Audit Committee assists the Board in leading the management and overseeing their design, implementation and monitoring of the risk management and internal control systems.
+The Board reviews the effectiveness of the risk management and internal control systems as well as the internal audit function of the Company on an annual basis through the Audit Committee